 You can get into the test centre in a wheelchair

 The whole point to the driving test is to test your driving skills against real-life scenarios.
 Just like real life, therefore, it’s supposed to be unpredictable.
 It’s for this reason that the DVSA stopped publishing test routes.
-Fortunately, this shouldn’t be an issue as long as you’ve completed your driving lessons with a professional instructor and practiced as much as you can beforehand.
-Expect all types of road features and traffic systems to crop up.
-The Preston test route will be as varied as possible, in order to truly test your ability to drive safely and confidently.
+Fortunately, this shouldn’t be an issue as long as you’ve completed your driving lessons with a professional instructor.
+With them, you'll have built up your driving experience and skills on the roads likely to feature on your test.
+Want to see what could show up on your practical?
+Look at videos of Preston test routes on YouTube.

 Driving test pass rates are a huge topic of interest with our learner drivers—so much so that we compiled driving test pass rates by area just so you can see how other learners do in your local area.
 On a broader scale, the national average pass rate stands at 47%.
 On a more minute scale, however, you can see how learners have performed at Preston test centre in the last five years below...